skmalviya/AVerImaTeC_SKDU/README.md

 ```
 python evid_eval.py --llm_name [LLM_IN_BASELINE] --mllm_name [MLLM_IN_BASELINE] --save_num [SAVE_NUM_FOR_PREDICTION] --seperate_val True
 ```
-We also provide options for text-only and interleaved image-text evaluation (see SEction 6 of our paper), which have worse performance compared to the separated evaluation.
+We also provide options for text-only and interleaved image-text evaluation (see Section 6 of our paper), which have worse performance compared to the separated evaluation.
 You can try these evaluation methods by setting *--text-only True* or *--text-only False* + *--seperate_val False*

 We also provided post-doc calculations for the evidence evaluation score, verdict prediction accuracy and justification generation: see *evaluation/ipython/Val_Evid_Latest.ipynb*.